What is constipation?

 Bowel movements that are difficult or painful to push out.

-However, normal stool elimination may consist of having a bowel movement three times a day or three times a week; it depends on the person.
+However, normal stool elimination may consist of having a bowel movement 3 times a day or 3 times a week; it depends on the person.
 Constipation is one of the most common gastrointestinal complaints, resulting in 2.5 million health care provider visits annually.

 What causes constipation?